When it comes to maintaining your septic system, prevention is (almost!) free, but repairs can be expensive.

 If planted close enough, over time, tree and shrub roots will grow towards (and eventually into) your septic tank lines, clogging the flow and backing up your entire system.
 Because excavating and replacing your lines is an expensive, time-consuming repair, do yourself (and your septic tank plumber!) a favor and plant nothing but grass around those lines.

-At Burton, our septic tank plumbers know a thing or two about repairing and maintaining this critical home system
+At Burton, our septic tank plumbers know a thing or two about repairing and maintaining this critical home system.

 If you’re experiencing backed-up drains, a funny backyard odor, or a flooded yard, Just Call Burton.
 Our team of emergency plumber professionals will quickly assess the situation, provide up-front guaranteed pricing, and get your home back in order fast.